neo4j-rstats/neo4r/README.md

 The connexion object is also an easy to control R6 method, allowing you to update and query information from the API.

+## Server Connection

+Please note that **for now, the connection is only possible through http / https**.

 ## Installation